Quantum Dictionary

 4. Something that can be counted or measured.

-5. A unit of acetylcholine, released at the synaptic cleft of a neuromuscular junction.
+5. unit of acetylcholine, released at the synaptic cleft of a neuromuscular junction.

 adj.